fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

       - no specification of how long need to be available, journals may have other requirements
     6. oversight - who will compliance be managed by

+## List of references for your DMS Plan

+The following are scientific papers that can be referenced in your DMS Plan:

+-
+-
+-